 Risk Code & Title CRR_New_Care 2 ADULTS - Demographic change / migration / legislation Current Risk Matrix Description Ability to deliver the Adults Social Care Transformation Programme priorities is threatened by rising costs and resource pressures due to changing demographics and changing legislation.
-Impact Potential Effect of risk Demand for social care services is predicted to continue increasing and overspends are likely.
+Likelih od Imbact Potential Effect of risk Demand for social care services is predicted to continue increasing and overspends are likely.
 Budget proposals highlight this particular pressure as an ongoing concern for the Council.
 There is a continuing need to re-prioritise and reallocate resources and actions have been identified in preparing budgets for coming years.
 Conflict between expectations and affordability - standards of service deteriorate as a result of increasing demand and fewer resources Lengthening waiting lists for assessments and provision of care Increases in numbers requiring care Increasing overspends Internal Controls Department has worked with IMPOWER to review demand management - saving and transformation plans.
 New savings plans based on a demand management mode have been agreed by leadership, these also include renegotiating and remodelling services to help mitigate the pressure.
 Work is underway to deliver these new workstreams H&WB Transformation and Change Board in place which includes Assistant Directors (AD) within the dept, Service Managers and AD Finance and Transformation.
 Meetings held on a monthly basis to review progress on saving plans.
 Monthly Finance and Performance meeting in place with DMT focusing on reviewing budget position and performance management data and identify any pressure areas as well as areas of potential under spend elsewhere in the budget to mitigate and relieve problems.
 Transformation activity, budget and performance monitoring is being embedded in Service Management and Team Management Meetings.
 At both meetings a Performance and Finance report is presented which summarises progress to date.
 Where problems are still being identified these are highlighted in the quarterly budget monitoring reports to Members.
-Regular progress updates are provided to the Portfolio Holder highlighting potential Actions/controls under development issues raised by this pressure Continue to work with Health Partners as part of the integ care agenda to examine areas where there may be overla lead to more efficient ways of working and increasing valu leading on a review of demand pressures across the health a specific focus on Hospital interface. ps or synergies that could e for money.
-Impower are Ownership Managed By Bev Maybury
+Regular progress updates are provided to the Portfolio Holder highlighting potential Actions/controls under development issues raised by this pressure Continue to work with Health Partners as part of the integration of health and social care agenda to examine areas where there may be overlaps or synergies that could lead to more efficient ways of working and increasing value for money.
+Impower are leading on a review of demand pressures across the health and social care system with a specific focus on Hospital interface.
+Ownership Managed By Bev Maybury

-Risk Code & Title CRR_New_E&CS1 Educational attainment Current Risk Matrix -- -------------
+Risk Code & Title CRR_New_E&CS1 Educational attainment Current Risk Matrix